Cultural studies: Literary scholars

 Many cultural studies practitioners work in departments of English or comparative literature.
 Nevertheless, some traditional literary scholars such as Yale professor Harold Bloom have been outspoken critics of cultural studies.
-On the level of methodology, these scholars dispute the theoretical underpinning of the movement's critical framework.
+At the methodological level, these scholars dispute the theoretical underpinnings of the movement's critical framework.

-Bloom stated his position during the 3 September 2000 episode of C-SPAN's Booknotes, while discussing his book How to Read and Why:
+Bloom stated his position during the September 3, 2000 episode of C-SPAN's Booknotes, while discussing his book How to Read and Why:

 [T]here are two enemies of reading now in the world, not just in the English-speaking world.
 One [is] the lunatic destruction of literary studies...and its replacement by what is called cultural studies in all of the universities and colleges in the English-speaking world, and everyone knows what that phenomenon is.
 I mean, the...now-weary phrase 'political correctness' remains a perfectly good descriptive phrase for what has gone on and is, alas, still going on almost everywhere and which dominates, I would say, rather more than three-fifths of the tenured faculties in the English-speaking world, who really do represent treason of the intellectuals, I think, a 'betrayal of the clerks'."

-Marxist literary critic Terry Eagleton is not wholly opposed to cultural studies, but has criticised aspects of it and highlighted what he sees as its strengths and weaknesses in books such as After Theory (2003).
+Marxist literary critic Terry Eagleton is not wholly opposed to cultural studies, but has criticized aspects of it and highlighted what he sees as its strengths and weaknesses in books such as After Theory (2003).
 For Eagleton, literary and cultural theory have the potential to say important things about the "fundamental questions" in life, but theorists have rarely realized this potential.

 English departments also host cultural rhetorics scholars.
 This academic field defines cultural rhetorics as "the study and practice of making meaning and knowledge with the belief that all cultures are rhetorical and all rhetorics are cultural."
 Cultural rhetorics scholars are interested in investigating topics like climate change, autism, Asian American rhetoric, and more.